gl-sergei/u2f-token/README.md

 ### Initialize device

+After flashing device with binary it requires to be initialized.
 Release binaries come with readout protection enabled and without attestation certificate provisioned.
-To intialize the device, clone this repository and run (Python 3.6+ and the hidapi library are required):
+To initialize the device, clone this repository and run (Python 3.6+ and the hidapi library are required):

 ``` sh